-D) observational Answer: A
+D) observational

 TEXT LO: 2.2a Describe the advantages and disadvantages of using naturalistic observation, case studies, self-report measures, and surveys.
-Topic: Scientific Methodology: A Toolbox of Skills

 30. Sarah, a graduate student in psychology, just heard about a five-year-old child who has already learned calculus.
 She is thinking about doing an in-depth study of the child for her dissertation because such early-life math skill is so rare.
 Sarah is considering which research method?